Faculty

 Miguel J. Herrera obtained both his bachelors and Masters degrees from Arizona State University.
 While working on attaining his Masters, he did a summer internship with Dr. Alice Christie where he trained teachers to use technology in their classrooms.

-Mr. Herrera has been a computer science teacher for the past 13 years at THE Center for Computer Studies at Carl Hayden High School.
-Currently he teaches Exploring Computer Science 1-2 and Innovative Technologies 1-2
+Mr. Herrera has been a computer science teacher for the past 17 years at THE Center for Computer Studies at Carl Hayden High School.
+Currently he teaches Computer Science 1-2, Computer Science 3-4 and AP CSP.

 Thank you